omgitskuei/JavaDev/src/main/projects/macroEditor/v2/readme.md

 ### Running the program
 ---
 MacroEditor V2 requires JVM and/or Java installed.
-Java version should be compatible with 8 or newer to work.
+Java version should be compatible with 8 or newer.
 ```console
 cd <your path to MacroEditor.java>
 javac MacroEditor.java